-Ethiopia military in control of key Tigray locations, frees subdued soldiers as hunt intensifies for militia
+Ethiopia Military In Control Of Key Tigray Locations, Frees Subdued Soldiers As Hunt Intensifies For Militia

-ADDIS Ababa, Ethiopia, Nov 28 – Ethiopian military took control of key locations in northern Tigray, including the main airport Mekele.
+ADDIS Ababa, Ethiopia, Nov 28 – Ethiopian military Saturday took control of key locations in northern Tigray, including the main airport Mekele, marking a major victory in the government’s ongoing law enforcement operation.

 Diplomatic sources said the soldiers have also freed thousands of their subdued soldiers and were hunting down for the militias and their leaders.